perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 + **`libc-2.27.so`**

+This is the version of libc the challenge server is using.

 + ***`Animal/*, Warrior/*, Cannibal/*, Rainbow/*`***

 Four folders for each of Kesha's albums, which contain their respective songs as `.txt` files, each beginning with the length of the song in bytes.
 For example